nextcloud/documentation/developer_manual/app/database.rst

 Slugs
 -----
 Slugs are used to identify resources in the URL by a string rather than integer id.
-Since the URL allows only certain values, the entity baseclass provides a slugify method for it:
+Since the URL allows only certain values, the entity base class provides a slugify method for it:

 .. code-block:: php